JakBialy/Sports_betting_site/README.md

 Feel free to download and try!

-Now is in rebuilding - is going to be well tested by unit tests and re-written to use more abstraction and clean-up code
+Now is in rebuilding - is going to be well tested by unit tests and re-written to use more abstraction and clean-up code, dockerize and put into Heroku server